-For the year ended December 31, 1996, the Company incurred legal fees for services rendered in the amount of \$667,940 to Bell, Boyd & Lloyd of which Mr. Brown, a Director and member of the Compensation Committee, is a partner.
-The Company anticipates that Bell, Boyd & Lloyd will continue to provide legal services to the Company in 1997.
+For the year ended December 31, 1997, the Company paid legal fees to Bell, Boyd & Lloyd in the amount of \$469,189.
+Mr. Brown, a Director and member of the Compensation Committee, is a partner in Bell, Boyd & Lloyd.
+A portion of these fees and certain other fees incurred in prior years in the amount of approximately \$400,000 was recovered by the Company as a result of a settlement of a judgment in favor of the Company in a lawsuit which was concluded in 1997.
+The Company anticipates that Bell, Boyd & Lloyd will continue to provide legal services to the Company in 1998.